ApolloAuto/apollo/cyber/doxy-docs/source/CyberRT_Terms.md

 ## Launch files

-The Launch file provides a easy way to start modules.
+The Launch file provides an easy way to start modules.
 By defining one or multiple dag files in the launch file, you can start multiple modules at the same time.

 ## Record file